It is health that is real wealth and not pieces of gold and silver. — Mahatma Gandhi

 Penn Medicine, the online health system, has reported about the number of daily visits has grown 300%.

 Teledoc Health’s shares have risen dramatically (50%+) in the past three months.

 If you aren’t sure that building an online treatment directory is a good business, let us show you some stats.

-And even before the global crisis, the telemedicine niche was booming with a lot of successful healthcare website design and app development projects.
+And even before the global crisis, the telemedicine niche was booming with many successful healthcare website design and app development projects.

-Some of the real facts about the online care and assistance market before COVID-19 pandemic:
+Some of the facts about the online care and assistance market before the COVID-19 pandemic:

 - 47% of online patients seek a doctor or other hospital staff on the Internet;

 - 1–6 online reviews are needed for prospects to build the profile of a treatment services provider;

 - 66% of sick people look up the info about a doctor or healthcare worker on the web;